 The Association for Group and Individual Psychotherapy was founded in 1974 to establish a new psychotherapy training and as a professional association of psychoanalytic psychotherapists.
 It now has members working in London, the rest of the UK and in Europe.

 AGIP’s Psychotherapy Services are well established in North London.
-We offer consultations, assessments and referrals for ongoing psychotherapy and a low-fee psychotherapy scheme, the Fairbridge Clinic.
+We offer consultations, assessments and referrals for ongoing psychotherapy and we have a low-fee psychotherapy scheme, in our Fairbridge Clinic.

 This web site only has outline details of these courses, for full details see the course website at psychotherapytraining.co.

 Black Lives Matter - AGIP's Statement on Opposition to Racism

 AGIP understands and supports the protests against racism that have taken place around the world following the murder of George Floyd in May.
 We agree that Black Lives Matter.

 Articles by AGIP Writers

 AGIP member, Anne Kane’s, paper ‘How can anyone live like that?’
 Exploring the conscious and unconscious implications for disabled people of any change in assisted suicide law, was published in the British Journal of Psychotherapy in 2019.
 It considers the situation whereby ‘Assisted suicide is the subject of persistent attempts at legachange and while not, in theory, specific to disabled people, the issue brings some of the psychosocial dynamics around impairment and disability into focus, illuminating the attitudes and emotions with which disabled people must try to live.’
 The paper can be found here https://doi.org/10.1111/bjp.12447

 Abstract: Mourning’s dissonance; who am I who mourns and whom do I mourn?
 Mary Lynne Ellis